ghoomfrog/kid/README.md

 ## Strings

-Strings are just lists of Unicode character integers.
+Strings are just lists of ASCII character integers.
 You'll learn more about lists in the [next section](#spaces).

 ```kid
 ":)"